 WebRTC takes away the barriers by removing the need for a physical client for each provider and for a user ID (email address etc).

-Depending on the browser and mobile platform, the major components below allow for access to camera and mic to capture media, set up audio/video calls, and allow endpoints to share data via P2P connections.
+Depending on the browser and mobile platform, the major components below allow for access to camera and mic to capture media, set up voice or video calls, and allow endpoints to share data via P2P connections.

 The popular Tango app which has 70M MAUs, also has a free calling feature called Tango Out, with WebRTC powering their App-App and App-PSTN calls for all their users.

 ORTC vs WebRTC - which is better?

 When it comes to ORTC vs WebRTC, both are initiatives to improve real-time communications and are still work in progress.
 The protocols are practically identical on the wire, with slight variations from direct control to the use of Session Description Protocol (SDP).

 None of them will claim to be a finished product.
 SDP is being improved at the moment, and there are also ORTC API elements in the chrome source code, but we will have to wait and see how they evolve in tandem or possibly merge into one.